ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 Actually the connect() method does the following,

-* Connects the device to Internet of Things Foundation and
+* Connects the device to Internet of Things Foundation Connect and
 * Sends the manage request such that the device becomes an Managed Device.

 The overloaded connect(long) method can be used to register the device with lifetime.
 The lifetime specifies the length of time within which the device must send another **Manage device** request in order to avoid being reverted to an unmanaged device and marked as dormant.